Hang-Hu/griffin-profile-enum/README.md

 `enumValue` is the key and all values of enum to be profiled in `test_src.json`.

-`elasticSearch` indicates where to read single matched results persisted by griffin measure. `ip:port+endPoint` makes up the adress of single matched results in elasticsearch.
+`elasticSearch` indicates where to read single matched results persisted by griffin measure. `ip:port+endPoint` makes up the adress of single matched results in elasticsearch. `hitNamePrefix` adds a prefix to `name` of each single matched result in elasticsearch.

 `persist` is the way `griffin-profile-enum` uses to store the final results, which is the combination of all single matched results.